waywardphilosopher/lookingforwisdom/content/posts/kautilya.md

 Here, the *Arthaśāstra*'s advice is to subject potential ministers to secret tests of loyalty, to tricks and ruses—and to see how well they fare.
 By tempting your ministers into wrong-doing, you can winnow out those who are not incorruptible.
 Those who hold firm are likely to be trustworthy.

-This theme of underhand tactics — the trick, the ruse, the secret test — raises one of the themes that recurs throughout the text.
-And that is the theme of the clandestine nature of rulership Statecraft, according to the *Arthaśāstra*, if it is done right, is inherently underhand.
+This theme of underhand tactics — the trick, the ruse, the secret test — recurs throughout the text.
+If it is done right, statecraft, according to the *Arthaśāstra*, is *inherently* underhand.
 Not only should the ruler be underhand in how they select their ministers, they should also put in place a whole network of underhand operatives to keep control of their empire.

 > With the body of ministers, whose integrity has been proven by secret tests, in place, he should commission clandestine operatives: crafty students, apostate recluses, and agents working undercover as householders, merchants, or ascetics, as well as secret agents, assassins, poisoners, and female mendicant agents.
 (1.11.19 p.
 76-7)